philipturner/swift-colab/Documentation/PercentDirectives.md

 ## `%install-swiftpm-flags`
 ```
-%install-swiftpm-flags
+%install-swiftpm-flags [FLAG ...]
 ```

+- Appends the arguments to a growing list of flags every time you execute
-- The `$clear` flag, why it was added
+- The `$clear` flag, was added to allow emptying SwiftPM flags.
+If you have `$clear` before other flags, it resets then adds the flags to the right of it.

 ## `%system`
 ```